Bantu expansion: Central Africa

 It is thought that Central African Pygmies and Bantu speakers branched out from a common ancestral population c.
 70,000 years ago.
 Many Batwa groups speak Bantu languages; however, a considerable portion of their vocabulary is not Bantu in origin.
 Much of this vocabulary is botanical, deals with honey collecting, or is otherwise specialised for the forest and is shared between western Batwa groups.
 It has been proposed that this is the remnant of an independent western Batwa (Mbenga or "Baaka") language.

 Southeast Africa

 Prior to the arrival of Bantu speakers in Southeast Africa, Cushitic-speaking peoples had migrated into the region from the Ethiopian Highlands and other more northerly areas.
 The first waves consisted of Southern Cushitic speakers, who settled around Lake Turkana and parts of Tanzania beginning around 5,000 years ago.
-Many centuries later, around 1000 CE, some Eastern Cushitic speakers also settled in northern and coastal Kenya.
+Many centuries later, around 1000 AD, some Eastern Cushitic speakers also settled in northern and coastal Kenya.

 Khoisan-speaking hunter-gatherers also inhabited Southeast Africa before the Bantu expansion.

 Nilo-Saharan-speaking herder populations comprised a third group of the area's pre-Bantu expansion inhabitants.